PnS2019/pns2019.github.com/session_03.md

 In this session, we are going to learn two types of __Artificial Neural Networks__ (ANNs): Multi-layer Perceptron (MLP) and Convolutional Neural Networks (ConvNets).
 These ANN architectures are also __Feedforward Networks__ (FNNs).
 We will show how they works and the links between them.
 In addition, we will also learn _regularization_ techniques that improve generalization during training.

-## Deep Learning: Another Victim of the CS Naming Logic
+## Deep Learning: Another Victim of the CS Naming Fashion

 __Deep Learning__ (DL) is a terrible name.
 First of all, there is no concrete definition of the term "deep".
 In the influential review article _Deep Learning in Neural Networks: An Overview_, Schmidhuber says: